 Timing option Z3 and the characteristic curves available for that option uses integrating timing.
 Integrating timing is accomplished by summing time increments that are based on the magnitude of the applied multiple of pickup current, the time curve characteristic selected, and the time dial value.
 These time increments are summed until a predetermined value is exceeded, then a time trip output signal is generated.

 This type of integrating time delay characteristic simulates the operating characteristics of an electromechanical overcurrent relay.

 Built-In Test

-A built-in test (BIT) switch mounted on the Logic Board provides diagnostic troubleshooting and calibration in conjunction with the procedures provided in Service Manual, publication 9 1372 00 620.
+A built-in test (BIT) switch mounted on the Logic Board provides diagnostic troubleshooting and calibration.

 OPTIONS

 Timing